duxingyi-charles/Smooth-Excess-Area/README.md

 ### Add support for MaxIteration termination criterion

 :bell:  **Important**:
 We use [NLopt](https://nlopt.readthedocs.io/en/latest/) (version 2.10.0)'s L-BFGS quasi-Newton solver for optimization.
 This implementation doesn't track L-BFGS iterations, so it doesn't natively support the maxIteration termination criterion.
 To support this termination criterion, we made some changes to the NLopt source file `_deps/nlopt-src/src/algs/luksan/plis.c` .
-We provide a patch file `nlopt_plis_fix.path` in the folder `LBFGS_iteration_count`.
+We provide a patch file `nlopt_plis_fix.patch` in the folder `LBFGS_iteration_count`.
 You can apply the patch by running

     cd path/to/_deps/nlopt-src/
-    git apply path/to/LBFGS_iteration_count/nlopt_plis_fix.path
+    git apply path/to/LBFGS_iteration_count/nlopt_plis_fix.patch

 You need to rebuild the program for this change to take effect.